John Knox: Return to Geneva, 1556–1559

 Shortly after Knox sent the letter to the Queen Regent, he suddenly announced that he felt his duty was to return to Geneva.
 In the previous year on 1 November 1555, the congregation in Geneva had elected Knox as their minister and he decided to take up the post.
 He wrote a final letter of advice to his supporters and left Scotland with his wife and mother-in-law.
 He arrived in Geneva on 13 September 1556.

 For the next two years, he lived a happy life in Geneva.
 He recommended Geneva to his friends in England as the best place of asylum for Protestants.
 In one letter he wrote:

 I neither fear nor eschame to say, is the most perfect school of Christ that ever was in the earth since the days of the apostles.
 In other places I confess Christ to be truly preached; but manners and religion so sincerely reformed, I have not yet seen in any other place ...

 Knox led a busy life in Geneva.
 He preached three sermons a week, each lasting well over two hours.
 The services used a liturgy that was derived by Knox and other ministers from Calvin's Formes des Prières Ecclésiastiques.
-The church in which he preached, the Église de Notre Dame la Neuve—now known as the Auditoire de Calvin—had been granted by the municipal authorities, at Calvin's request, for the use of the English and Italian congregations.
+According to Laing, this order of service with some additions eventually became the Book of Common Order of the Kirk in 1565.
+The church in which Knox preached, the Église de Notre Dame la Neuve—now known as the Auditoire de Calvin—had been granted by the municipal authorities, at Calvin's request, for the use of the English and Italian congregations.
 Knox's two sons, Nathaniel and Eleazar, were born in Geneva, with Whittingham and Myles Coverdale their respective godfathers.